OSU-CS290-F18/final-project-cs290-final-project-repo/README.md

 # IMPORTANT
 You have to run `npm install` before starting the server.

-# Todo:
+# Todo
-Write html for individual cards
+Write html for individual cards, structure the game html/css, javascript up the game logic
-Structure the game html/css
-Javascript up the game

 # Style
 For the sylesheets, it's much easier to use them with layouts/templates if we just have one style file